Fresh Fun Flavor

 4.)
 Line a muffin tray with baking cups.
 Makes about 10-12 muffins.
 Make sure you fill them to the very tippy top for the perfect rise.

-Muffin tin filled with batter along side a bowl of coconut sugar.
+Muffin tin filled with batter along side a small bowl of coconut sugar.

 5.)
 Give a good sprinkle of Turbinado sugar to each muffin.
 (See FAQ section on why this makes the best topping vs regular sugar!